dojo/docs/dojox/mobile/cross-browser-support.rst

 .. js ::

   require(["dojo/mobile","dojo/mobile/compat"], function(mobile,compat){
-      //Do something with dojo mobile...
+      // Do something with dojo mobile...
   });

 In previous versions, typical usage would be to do conditional loading with dojo.requireIf() as follows.
 The code below is an alternative way to loads dojox.mobile.compat only when dojo.isWebKit is true and using the pre 1.7-style synchronous loader.